Chicken461break/MessengerAPP/README.md

+# Planning to switch to Flutter UI. main.rs, ui.rs and all files in the UI folder are going to be redundant

 # MessengerAPP
 This is a early model of my messenger application built in two parts: Server end and user end.